 Expanded disclosure obligation: IAS/IFRS requires that the items on the balance sheet, income statement, cash flow statement and changes in shareholder's equity be explained in detail in the Notes.
 It also imposes additional disclosure obligations particularly as regards business segments and derivative financial instruments.

-Schedule of Changes in Consolidated Fixed Assets as of 31 March 2010
+Schedule of changes of Fixed assets as of 31 March 2010